 When someone dies, what should their final words be?
 Words that couldn't be said while still alive—of love, hate, hope, regret, or perhaps words without any importance.
 These words are sent through letters called "shigofumi" from the recently deceased to the living.
 Mikawa Fumika is a mail carrier of these shigofumi, delivering them alongside staff and her partner Kanaka.
 However, there must be something more behind Fumika's silent exterior; shigofumi mail carriers are deceased humans with the same appearance they had just before death.
 Despite this, Fumika is still aging...

 Shigofumi is a Psychological, Supernatural, Drama about a mysterious courier (Fumika) and her talking staff (Kanaka) that deliver letters from the dead.
 Even though they are the main characters, the series tend to follow the person/people related to the person in account (person who wrote the shigofumi).
 The short series is full of episodic stories, with each being different from the last but they all deal with the same issue… ‘death’.
-Each story varies in the levels of disturbing content so if you thought it would be a walk in the park then you are sorely mistaken but there are also plenty of heartfelt stories to supplement that.
+Each story varies in the levels of disturbing content so if you thought it would be a walk in the park then you are sorely mistaken but there are also plenty of heartfelt stories

 The characters of this anime series are great and that is because they are all well developed.
 Being able to develop specific characters, bit by bit, in such a small space of time and then move onto the next is an amazing feat.
 I also must say that the main characters (Fumika & Kanaka) don’t necessarily receive the same treatment, as they have plenty of time to be developed slowly.